sonic-net/sonic-mgmt/tests/streaming-events-telemetry.md

 4) Call events-publisher tool or directly via events API to publish M events (M < N).
 5) Start the receiver tool with use-cache set to true.
 6) Publish the remainder of events (N-M)
-7) Verify the o/p file.
+7) Verify the o/p file against expected.
 8) Check stats on
    * events-published == N
    * verify the rest of the counter to be 0